Why Arbitrate International IP Disputes?

 Comparative availability of preliminary remedies and injunctive relief

 Given an arbitral tribunal’s limited coercive power, international IP disputes implicating urgent interim measures may be better suited to adjudication in national courts.
 That said, arbitration practice has developed mechanisms to address this concern.
-The leading institutional rules all generally provide for emergency procedures or interim relief, though they may differ as to timing.
-As highlighted above, some institutions have promulgated rules specifically tailored to IP disputes, including those requiring preliminary relief.
+The leading institutional rules all generally provide for emergency procedures or interim relief, although they may differ regarding timing.
+Some institutions have promulgated rules specifically tailored to IP disputes, including those requiring preliminary relief.
 The AAA Patent Rules, for example, call for an immediate hearing following the selection of arbitrators during which various preliminary matters can be decided, including injunctive relief.

 An additional consideration when weighing the need for provisional relief is whether testimony or disclosure from third parties may be needed.
 This may present particular challenges to arbitral tribunals that may lack jurisdiction over third parties or the legal means to compel their cooperation.